TypesettingTools/Aegisub/OverLua/readme.txt

 Finally, the DLL is built with OpenMP optimisations enabled, which means it will take advantage of multi-core and other SMP systems if available.
-The OpenMP optimisations are only in the raster image filtering and the Cairo surface/video frame interaction functions.
+The OpenMP optimisations are only in the raster image filtering and the cairo surface/video frame interaction functions.
 If you do not use the raster graphics operations much you won't see much gain from this SMP support either.